The Cropping of Images – The Top 5 Tips the Pros Use When Working in Lightroom!

 Facebook = 1.91 x 1 (horizontal) or 1 x1 (square) or 4 x 5 (vertical)

 I might be a bit harsh about that rule, but it is sooooo important if you want to be taken seriously, even as a hobby photographer.
-Now let me tell you how to do it when you’re cropping in Lightroom.
+Now let me tell you how to do it when cropping images in Lightroom.
 Scroll down on the Develop menu to the section entitled Transform.
 Click the triangle to the right to drop down the menu.
 Click on the Level button and see what happens.
 It’s amazing!
-This straighten tool is a handy feature and works almost every time.
+The straighten tool is a handy feature and works almost every time.

-4 – Experiment With Drama
+Rule 4 for Cropping of Images – Experiment With Drama

 As with any rule, there are always exceptions!
 In this case, go ahead and break the rules!
 Tilt your horizon or cut off half a face if you want!
 Breaking the rules can work well at creating drama in a photo.
 The rule for breaking the rule is to do it with intention!
 If you want your horizon crooked, then be sure the viewer knows you did that on purpose!!!
-If you don’t need to show the entire person, then go ahead and crop their heads with abandon!
+If you don’t need to show the entire person, then crop their heads with abandon!
 You can see below what a difference it makes to zoom into the expressions of these two lovebirds.
 In this case, the central focus becomes their expression instead of the entire photo’s overall view.

 I would love to know how I can improve this blog for my readers.
 Would you be willing to fill out THIS ANONYMOUS SURVEY?
 I sure do appreciate your help!